JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ### 3.1 gcc w/ good C++20 support

 FreeFileSync requires good support of the C++20 standard and often takes advantage of the latest refinements once available across the major compilers (see https://freefilesync.org/vision.php for some background).
-As such, if you want to compile FreeFileSync on Raspberry Pi OS, you'll need a recent version of gcc (the default version of gcc with RaspberyPi OS will not have all the necessary support).
+As such, if you want to compile FreeFileSync on Raspberry Pi OS, you'll need a fresh version of gcc (the default version of gcc with RaspberyPi OS will not have all the necessary support).

 Follow the instruction at: https://www.raspberrypi.org/forums/viewtopic.php?t=239609 to build and install the gcc 12.1.0 with minor modifications.
 See [build_gcc.sh](build_gcc.sh) for the script with only C/C++ languages enabled.
 Before running, be sure to review and update the config in [build_gcc.sh](build_gcc.sh) according to your device (default is Raspberry Pi 4).